 The BREAKAWAY CYCLING Story

 Dan Negley is the owner and manager of Breakaway Cycling.
 Dan believes that one ride can change your life as he experienced his senior year in college.
-After helping lead a week-long, 500 mile bike tour in the foothills of Colorado and Wyoming, with junior and senior high students for a camp near Estes Park, Colorado, he had discovered a new passion and has been involved with cycling ever since.
+While helping lead a week-long, 500-mile bike tour in the foothills of Colorado and Wyoming, with junior and senior high students for a camp near Estes Park, Colorado, he discovered a new passion and has been involved with cycling ever since.
 He’s raced road and mountain bikes, led bicycle tours, provided technical support for some of the largest rides in North America, and rides to work daily.
-Dan moved from Ralston, Nebraska, (a suburb of Omaha, where he managed a well known bicycle store) to start Breakaway after his twin brother, Rick, a pastor in the area, suggested that Delaware would be a good location.
+Dan moved from Ralston, Nebraska, (a suburb of Omaha, where he managed a leading bicycle store) to start Breakaway after his twin brother, Rick, a pastor in the area, suggested that Delaware would be a good location.
 After researching the area, the historic district of downtown Delaware was selected.
-The store opened in 1991 in a 1,500 square foot former fast food facility with 2 employees.
-In 1994, Breakaway moved to its current location, and has expanded to 5,500 square feet in a former car dealership, which prior to that served as a livery stable (see picture below).
-Breakaway enjoys the transportation history of the building and hopes the trend of replacing cars with bikes continues!
-Currently, Breakaway has 8 employees, who look forward to meeting and serving you.
+The store opened in 1991 in a 1,500 square foot former fast-food facility with 2 employees.
+In 1994, Breakaway moved to a 5,500 square foot building that had been a former car dealership, which prior to that served as a livery stable (see pictures below).
+Breakaway enjoyed the transportation history of the building and hopes the trend of replacing cars with bikes continues.
+In 2019 Breakaway moved to 220 E William St (Route 36).
+Currently, Breakaway has 5 employees, who look forward to meeting and serving you.